Reviews You Can Rely On

 Flight Performance

 Whereas most models in the Tello's price range require a lot of joystick feathering and intense concentration to get them to hover in place, the Tello can achieve that without any user input.
 It also moves through the air with similar stability, making it easy to fly in straight lines or to execute flowing turns.
 This really makes it a perfect training drone for those thinking of upgrading to a more expensive model, as its flight characteristics match that of high-end models very closely.
-You can takeoff/land by pushing a button and even perform tricks like barrel rolls.
+You can take off and land by pushing a button and even perform tricks like barrel rolls.

 The biggest downside of flight performance for the Tello is that it lacks the power to deal with wind effectively.
 This means you'll only want to fly outside on very calm days and/or at very low altitudes, lest this drone turns into a kite and soars off to an untimely demise.
-Luckily its accurate sensors and propellor guards make it great for flying indoors.
+Luckily, its accurate sensors and propellor guards make it great for flying indoors.

 While lacking in some respects, this drone is incredibly impressive for the price point.